Humiliated, Morrison sticks to his adaptation and resilience con. - The AIM Network

 - Morrison claims the hazards of “longer, hotter, drier summers” had “always been acknowledged by the government” which is OK if it were not on record as denying or minimising those hazards.
 He follows this lie by proposing facile solutions which are then followed with a medley of buzz-words and platitudes.

-- “Adaptation measures including hazard reduction”, except for all the expert advice showing that hazard reduction has no effect on megafires.
+- “Adaptation measures including hazard reduction,” except for all the expert advice showing that hazard reduction has no effect on megafires.
 Indeed, the current bushfire crisis has reached catastrophic severity in former logging areas.

-- … building dams and learning from Indigenous burning practices are “a part of that important response”.
+- … building dams and learning from Indigenous burning practices are “a part of that important response.”
 Here ScoMo yokes two entirely separate proposals.

 The Australia Institute’s Maryanne Slattery has tirelessly exposed the errors behind advocating dams.
 It doesn’t make it rain.
 First, there’s already been a spate of dam-building.
 Twenty or thirty at least, but the government won’t talk about those – event though tax-payer funds helped build them.
 Why?
 They go to irrigation; not towns.